Altra Lone Peak 6 - Women's Review

 The Quick-Dry Air Mesh upper serves myriad functions but really shines when it comes to foot protection.
 Because of how minuscule the mesh holes are, particulate sand and dirt can hardly infiltrate unless you kick it over the heel collar when not wearing gaiters.
 The toe bumper is softer than many of the other trail running shoes we tested, but we found that it served its toe-protecting purpose.
 After running miles in shoes with far more rigid and restrictive toe bumpers, we grew to love the softness and comfort of the more pliable toe bumper on the Lone Peak 6.

 This version of the Lone Peak comes equipped with its recently-updated drainage system.
 However, because the drainage holes are condensed at the upper of the toe bumper, we don't find this system to be the most effective after river crossings.
 However, despite its protective plushness, the upper mesh of the Lone Peak allows the interior to dry fairly quickly, especially when compared to other trail shoes.
 Whether you want to tackle long-distance runs on rocky terrain or beat these shoes up on a grueling thru-hike, your feet will be comfortable and protected in this version of a zero-drop favorite.
-The fit is not slender by any means, but it feels pretty svelte when compared to our other zero-drop fave, the Olympus 4.
+The fit is not slender by any means, but it feels pretty svelte when compared to some other zero-drop shoes.

 One of the things we love most about the Lone Peak is that it combines function and comfort in a really balanced way.
 Unlike some of the other shoes we tested, this one is neither reminiscent of crampons nor cleats, which ups its versatility, general comfort, and cross-over prowess.
 Standard chevron-shaped lugs are strategically placed beneath the heel and toe beds, but the advent of Trailclaw lugs beneath the metatarsals provides added traction and control.
 We have tested shoes with far meatier lugs but found the spacing and placement of those on the Lone Peak 6 to be above average in the world of trail shoes.